What Is CBD Concentrate?

 CBD oil, CBD wax, CBD shatter, and CBD isolates are the most popular forms of CBD concentrate.
 There is also CBD budder, rosin, distillate, and crumble which are all impressive concentrates in their own right.
 As technology advances, consumers should expect to see even more options available in the near future.

-Full Spectrum & Broad Spectrum CBD Concentrate
+Full Spectrum Hemp CBD Products, Broad Spectrum Hemp CBD Products, & CBD Concentrate

 Most CBD concentrates are full-spectrum products.
 This means that all of the cannabinoids and terpenes in the cannabis plant, including trace amounts of THC, are in the concentrate.
 Although CBD concentrates don’t contain enough THC to get you high (0.3% or less), the synergistic effects of all the cannabinoids in cannabis gives consumers the most effective benefits.
 This combined reaction is called the entourage effect.

-In comparison, CBD shatter is different in appearance than CBD wax.
+First off, CBD shatter is different in appearance than CBD wax.
 It looks more solid and shiny in appearance, much like a piece of glass.
 CBD shatter earns its name from the texture.
 It is brittle yet firm and it will break up or “shatter” easily when disturbed.
-CBD shatter varies in color as well, but typically comes in yellow, amber, or tan-ish shades and it can be transparent or translucent A simple rule for judging shatter quality is lighter hues and transparency usually indicates a better product.
+CBD shatter varies in color as well, but typically comes in yellow, amber, or tan-ish shades and it can be transparent or translucent A simple rule for judging CBD shatter quality is lighter hues and transparency usually indicates a better product.

 CBD isolate is the purest form of CBD.
 Because of this, CBD isolate looks more white in appearance.
 They do not contain the terpenes and other cannabinoids that are present in the cannabis plant, and instead just present consumers with a pure CBD product.
 CBD isolates typically look like powdered sugar or rock candy.